JS555/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-the-conditional-ternary-operator.english.md

 ## Instructions
 <section id='instructions'>
 Use the <code>conditional operator</code> in the <code>checkEqual</code> function to check if two numbers are equal or not.
-The function should return either "Equal" or "Not Equal".
+The function should return either "true" or "false".
 </section>

 ## Tests